 |Editing Report||You can click Edit Report to add or delete campaigns from your report||You can edit your report by adjusting your filter criteria.|

 3. Once you’ve created your report, you’ll find a blank table containing campaigns in each row.
 The table will populate once you select Edit Columns and choose the metrics you’d like to add.
-Then, click Run Report to generate your metrics.
+From here, click Run Report to generate your metrics.

 Your table will populate with the metrics you choose.